 The extent to which the boardroom of Disney under the CEOship of Michael Eisner (between 1984 and 2005) was prepared to go to exploit their own product – from a chain of Disney product stores to rehashing their animated classics in an endless series of cheap sequels – has become depressingly cynical.
 The period of classic Disney films of the 1940s look increasingly like a golden era, one where Walt and his animators were conducting artistic experiments in feature animation that were stunning in ambition and made without any clear idea of whether they would be successful; the modern Disney seems like no more than a brand-name retail chain that is doing everything but selling the family silver to exploit their name.
 That Disney still manages to remain a name synonymous with family values and entertainment, while such cynical exploitation of the name is pushed at the public, perhaps says less about the success of the studio’s self-promotion than it does about the all-pervasive nature of American mall culture and the corporate entities that drive it.

 The Country Bears is a spinoff from The Country Bears Jamboree, an exhibit that premiered at Disney World in 1971 and later spread to Disneyland, featuring animatronic bears playing Country and Western music.
 This is sort of the movie of the theme park exhibit – which must surely be the first as a filmic source goes.
-Disney followed this by two other films based on theme park exhibits – Pirates of the Caribbean: Curse of the Black Pearl (2003), The Haunted Mansion (2003) and Tomorrowland (2015).
+Disney followed this by two other films based on theme park exhibits – Pirates of the Caribbean: Curse of the Black Pearl (2003), The Haunted Mansion (2003), Tomorrowland (2015) and Jungle Cruise (2021).

 All the cynicism of the idea of the film as a spinoff franchise stream aside and even accounting for one’s own personal dislike of Country & Western music, The Country Bears is an amiable film.
 It is not a particularly great film.
 The central concept – that bears can talk and are intelligent animals that live as a co-existent species alongside humanity, indeed with most people not even seeming to notice there is any difference – is slight.
 The plot is a basic rehash of The Blues Brothers (1980) – the quest to reunite the members of a band and play a concert to save a building from foreclosure.
 The humour circles amiably around the slow-witted responses of several not-too-bright bears and two not-too-bright cops and the idea of seeing people in bear suits doing normal human things.
 Here the Henson Creature Workshop’s bear suits are extremely convincing.
 The film passes the time with inoffensive affability.